Lead lawmaker eyes EU carbon market rules to respond to price spikes

 Liese's remarks confirmed comments posted on his website on Wednesday.

-Countries including Poland and Spain say financial speculators are behind the rise, and have asked Brussels to intervene.
+Poland and Spain have said financial speculators are behind the rise, and asked Brussels to intervene.

 The reform will be negotiated this year by EU countries and European Parliament.